• Location: Seafront hotel with a private beach set between Platis Gialos and Psarou Beaches.

 Petasos Beach Resort & Spa – Local Transport

 - Walking: Petasos Beach Resort & Spa sits the main road connecting Mykonos Town to Platis Gialos and Psarou Beaches.
-Walking downhill for 1 minute leads to Platis Gialos Beach, where you’ll find the bus stop with routes to Mykonos Town every half hour and the water taxi to the south coast beaches from Ornos in the west to Elia in the east.
+Walking downhill for just a minute leads to Platis Gialos Beach, where you’ll find the bus stop with routes to Mykonos Town every half hour and the water taxi to the south coast beaches from Ornos in the west to Elia in the east.
 Platis Gialos is one of Mykonos’ most popular beaches with golden sand and clear blue water, lined with restaurants, beach clubs, and a handful of sundry shops.
 From the hotel, there is a walking path northwest along the coast to Psarou Beach.
-The walk should take about 13 minutes (not the route shown on the map).
+The walk should take a little over 10 minutes.

 - Taxi: There is no official taxi stand in Platis Gialos.
 The nearest taxi stands are in Mykonos Town at Fabrika and the Old Port, so they are not very practical to reach, plus there is almost always a wait at either taxi stand as there are only 30 taxis serving the entire island.
 Instead, book a taxi ahead to avoid the wait, and have the driver meet you directly at the hotel.
 There will be a surcharge for advanced reservations (about €5) and for carrying luggage, usually just a couple of euros.
 A taxi from the airport or ferry port to Petasos Beach Resort & Spa should be about €20 to €25.